 The string argument to an Expression object must obey C++ syntax.
-Most Python syntax for mathematical expressions is also valid C++ syntax, but power expressions make an exception: pa must be written as pow(p, a) in C++ (this is also an alternative Python syntax).
-The following mathematical functions can be used directly in C++ expressions when defining Expression objects: cos, sin, tan, acos, asin, atan, atan, cosh, c is implemented as
+Most Python syntax for mathematical expressions is also valid C++syntax, but power expressions make an exception: p\\a must be written as pow(p, a) in C++ (this is also an alternative Python syntax).
+The following mathematical functions can be used directly in C++ expressions when defining Expression objects: cos, sin, tan, acos, asin, atan, atan2, cosh, sinh, tanh, exp, frexp, ldexp, log, log10, modf, pow, sqrt, ceil, fabs, floor, and fmod.
+Moreover, the number $\pi$ is available as the symbol pi.
+All the listed functions are taken from the cmath C++ header file, and one may hence consult the documentation of cmath for more information on the various functions.